 10. Treat yourself to a spa treatment

 Majeka House is one of my favourite hotels in Stellenbosch.
 Located outside the city centre, it’s also home to a terrific restaurant AND one of the best spas in the region.
 Choose from a variety of treatments.
+The Lanzerac Spa is also another I can recommend.
+The Spa is absolutely beautiful with stunning views of the mountains and vineyards.

 There are many more things to do in Stellenbosch but these ten tips should give you a wonderful impression of the town and its surroundings.
 I’m sure you’ll love it just as much as I do! 🙂